State Highway 67 (New Zealand): Route

 SH 67 starts at SH 6 and proceeds in a northerly direction until the intersection with SH 67A.
 There the road turns right and crosses the Buller River to enter the township of Westport.
 Once in the CBD, the highway turns right and proceeds in an easterly direction until it crosses the Orowaiti River.

 The road passes through alternating areas of farmland and temperate rainforest vegetation as it passes the settlements of Waimangaroa (turn right here for Denniston), Granity (turn right here for Millerton, Stockton and Stockton Mine), Ngakwau and Hector.
-Before Hector the road crosses the Ngakawau River.
+Before Hector the road crosses the Ngākawau River.